felixarntz/responsive-video-shortcodes/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Minor Changes under the Hood

-= 1.2 =
+= 1.2.0 =
 * Compatibility Mode for WordPress [video] shortcode included
 * Plugin is now fully object-oriented
 * Widget security improved

-= 1.16 =
+= 1.1.6 =
 * Readme updated

-= 1.15 =
+= 1.1.5 =
 * Three more Aspect-ratios (3:2, 3:1, 5:6) added
 * Autoplay Functionality added for all providers supporting this
 * POT File for Translations added
 * German Translation added

-= 1.1 =
+= 1.1.0 =
 * Widget for Responsive Video List added
 * Plugin now translation-ready

-= 1.0 =
+= 1.0.0 =
 * First stable version

 == Upgrade Notice ==

-The current version of Responsive Video Shortcodes requires WordPress 2.9 or higher.
+The current version of Responsive Video Shortcodes requires WordPress 3.2 or higher.
 Some video hosting platforms might not be available for use if you do not have the current version of WordPress installed.

 == Additional Credit ==